xuwang/coreos-docker-registry/README.md

        ...
 Wait until dots turn green, try:

-	ping -c 2 registry.docker.local    # see if the service is registed
+	ping -c 2 registry.docker.local    # see if the proxy is running ping -c 2 registry.service         # see if the proxy upstream registry service is registered

 Output:

 	PING registry.docker.local (172.17.8.101) 56(84) bytes of data.